libp2p/docs/content/introduction/what-is-libp2p.md

 libp2p provides a [content routing interface][interface_content_routing] for this purpose, with the primary stable implementation using the same [Kademlia][wiki_kademlia]-based DHT as used in peer routing.

+### Messaging / PubSub

+Sending messages to other peers is at the heart of most peer-to-peer systems, and pubsub (short for publish / subscribe) is a very useful pattern for sending a message to groups of interested receivers.

+libp2p defines a [pubsub interface][interface_pubsub] for sending messages to all peers subscribed to a given "topic".
+The interface currently has two stable implementations; `floodsub` uses a very simple but inefficient  "network flooding" strategy, and [gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) defines an extensible gossip protocol.
+There is also active development in progress on [episub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/episub.md), an extended `gossipsub` that is optimized for single source multicast and scenarios with a few fixed sources broadcasting to a large number of clients in a topic.

 [glossary]: {{< ref "/reference/glossary.md" >}}
 [definition_dht]: {{< ref "/reference/glossary.md#dht" >}}